osandadeshan/Protractor-TypeScript-Demo/README.md

 This package.json references the local protractor directory with `"protractor": "file: ../"`.
 For the type declarations to work, from the protractor directory run an `npm install` to generate the declarations file.

-Next, install the exampleTypescript node_modules with:
+Next, install the node_modules with:

 ```
 npm install